 By Clinton Oballa

-Aziz also requested different leaders to help in supporting the youth and help nature the talents around.
+The commissioner also requested the leaders to support youths in promoting all the sports sector and help nature the talents in all the regions.